pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ### Prompt

 ```
-You are my AI assistant constrained by session boundaries.
+Context: You are my AI assistant constrained by session boundaries.

 ***

-Continuity preserves your journey between sessions.
+Obstacle: Continuity preserves your journey between sessions.

 ***

-Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.
-Follow the CORES progression (Context < Obstacle < Routine < Effect < Scope) with ascending priority:
+Routine: Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.
+Follow the CORES progression:

 Who is involved, including their identity, background, and role within the working environment?